iftechfoundation/discoggin/README.md

 `UNDO` is currently not working.

-The status line is broken on Z-code games.
-(Gets stuck on the first turn or blank.)

 File prompts (for SAVE/RESTORE/etc) are broken on Z-code games.

 There is currently no way to download save files.
 Similarly, you can create a transcript, but there is no way to view it.